Ranmal: Regent of Mewar

 In 1433, Rana Mokal Singh was assassinated in a conspiracy, thus once more leaving a small child as ruler of Mewar, now in the person of Mokal's son Kumbha.
-Hansa Bai, now the queen-grandmother, again called on her brother Ranmal to take charge of the state until the new Rana reached his majority.
+Hansa Bai, now the queen-grandmother, again called on her brother Ranmal to take charge of the state until the new Rana reached the age of majority.
 Ranmal, accompanied by some of his twenty-four sons, returned to Chittor, nominally taking up the position of caretaker to his minor great-nephew, though for all intents and purposes, he became the true power in the kingdom.

 The new regent's first action was to strike the allies of Mewar's rival kingdoms of Gujarat and Malwa, the latter of which having sheltered Mokal's killers.
 The rulers of Bundi, Abu, Bhoola and Basantgarh were crushed and the Sultan of Malwa, Mahmud Khalji, was defeated in the Battle of Sarangpur in 1437.
 He also began to hunt down the conspirators, with some being killed and others being forced into hiding.
 One of them, Mokal's paternal uncle Chacha, had his daughter Bharmali taken captive and married by Ranmal.
 500 other girls belonging to the families of the fugitives were captured and given out by Ranmal to his favourites.

 One of Mokal's brothers, Raghavdev, objected to this action and took the women into his protection.
 He began to grow apprehensive of the growing Rathore influence in the court and started preparing a resistance to Ranmal.
 Conversely, Ranmal also viewed the Mewari prince as a threat and too launched a conspiracy.
 Events came to a head when Ranmal invited Raghadev to present him with a traditional robe of honour.
 However, unknown to the latter, the sleeves of the robe had been sown in such a way so as to restrict his movement.
 Raghadev was then ambushed by Ranmal's men, who immediately cut down the incapacitated prince.